openscope/openscope/documentation/airport-guides/cyhz.md

 80,278 aircraft movement in 2015-2016

 ## Positions

-Not much is known about Halifax due to lack of local knowledge, however from [LiveATC feeds](https://www.liveatc.net/search/?icao=CYHZ), we know that Halifax Terminal on frequency 119.200MHz is used most.
+Not much is known about Halifax due to lack of local knowledge, however from <a href="https://www.liveatc.net/search/?icao=CYHZ" target="_blank">LiveATC feeds</a>, we know that Halifax Terminal on frequency 119.200MHz is used most.

 |Callsign             | Frequency  | Remarks
 |---------------------|:----------:|:---------------------------------------------:|